CollectionBuilder/cb-docs/docs/04_config/additional.md

 ## Google Services

-Fill in your Google Analytics ID, if you have one:
+These options can add pre-configured Google services if desired.

 ### google-analytics-id: